-3.2 Work Anticipated in 2018
+3.2 Work Anticipated in 2019

-This section outlines work anticipated for license implementation and compliance during 2017.
-As noted in Section 3.0, an implementation schedule for 2017 is included in Appendix H of this report.
-The 2017 implementation schedule updates and replaces the implementation schedule filed with the Implementation Plan in 2004, and the schedule included in the 2015 Annual Report.
+This section outlines work anticipated for license implementation and compliance during 2019.
+As noted in Section 3.0, an implementation schedule for 2019 is included in Appendix H of this report.
+The 2019 implementation schedule updates and replaces the implementation schedule filed with the Implementation Plan in 2004, and the schedule included in the previous (2017) Annual Report.

-- File 2017 Annual Report, including the Oneida Development Water Year 2017 Operations Report. - Continue collaboration with stakeholders through ECC meetings held every other month (or more frequently, as needed).

-- Make conservation hatchery payment to IDFG. - Continue the Habitat Enhancement Program Subcommittee to evaluate projects in March 2018 and present recommendations to the ECC for approval in April 2018.
+- File 2018 Annual Report, including the Oneida Development Water Year 2018 Operations Report. - Continue collaboration with stakeholders through ECC meetings held every other month (or more frequently, as needed). - Make conservation hatchery payment to IDFG. - Continue the Habitat Enhancement Program Subcommittee to evaluate projects in April 2019 and present recommendations to the ECC for approval in May 2019.
 Subcommittee may continue to evaluate projects as they are presented during the remainder of the year.
-Continue to monitor habitat enhancement projects (per Appendix G). - Continue the Land and Water Acquisition Program Subcommittee to evaluate projects as they are presented during the remainder of the year. - Continue to document required minimum flows. - Provide PacifiCorp's annual maintenance schedule to the ECC before April 2018, consult with ECC in emergencies, as practical. - Per the Agreement for Black Canyon Boater Flows: Extended Study Period and Adaptive Management, four weekends of scheduled boater flows will occur.
+Continue to monitor habitat enhancement projects (per Appendix G). - Continue the Land and Water Acquisition Program Subcommittee to evaluate projects as they are presented during the remainder of the year.

+- Continue to document required minimum flows. - Provide PacifiCorp's annual maintenance schedule to the ECC before April 2019, consult with ECC in emergencies, as practical. - Per the Agreement for Black Canyon Boater Flows: Extended Study Period and Adaptive Management, four weekends of scheduled boater flows will occur.
 During 2016, the ECC moved the start date forward one week.
-This will continue in 2018 with whitewater boater flow season starting March 24.
+This will continue in 2019 with whitewater boater flow season starting March 23.
 A 1-foot-per-hour down-ramp rate will be used, and suspension of Article 409 will continue.
 PacifiCorp will develop a schedule with American Whitewater and post the schedule on the Bear River website and Flow Phone. - Continue to document ramp rates. - Maintain compliance with the updated Operations and Compliance Plan. - Make annual payments to Caribou County, BLM, and Franklin County Sheriff; implement dust abatement measures on Oneida Road; maintain signs and recreation sites; and perform annual monitoring of Recreation and Traffic Safety Plan and site plan recreation elements, as specified.
-Prepare an update to the Recreation and Traffic Safety Plan. - Submit 2018 whitewater boater flow schedule to the FERC. - Submit annual Oneida Operations Report to IDEQ. - Maintain website and Flow Phone. - Continue to follow the Historic Preservation Management Plan (HPMP) guidance. - Continue to implement Interpretation and Education Plan, review of project activities and annual site monitoring. - Submit annual report on HPMP activities in January 2018.

-- Provide annual staff cultural resource training. - Continue monitoring as required for the Grace-Cove, Oneida, Soda, and Grace Dam and Last Chance site plans.
+Continue to work towards updating the Recreation and Traffic Safety Plan. - Submit 2019 whitewater boater flow schedule to the FERC. - Submit annual Oneida Operations Report to IDEQ. - Maintain website and Flow Phone. - Continue to follow the Historic Preservation Management Plan (HPMP) guidance. - Submit annual report on HPMP activities in January 2019. - Provide annual staff cultural resource training. - Continue monitoring as required for the Grace-Cove, Oneida, Soda, and Grace Dam and Last Chance site plans.
 Take corrective actions as needed. - Treat noxious weeds. - Conduct ongoing maintenance of fences, gates, signage, and boundaries in all site plan areas. - Maintain Cove buffer shoreline fence, per Art.
+426 requirements.

-426 - Address any other minor compliance issues noted during 2017 monitoring efforts at each of the four planning areas.
+• Address any other minor compliance issues noted during 2018 monitoring efforts at each of the four planning areas.